-639. Principles of Biosystematics.
-(4) Exploration of the current theoretical and practical approaches to the study of macroevolution in plants and animals.
-Topics include theory and methods of constructing evolutionary trees, sources of data, and cladistic biogeography.
+BIO 639.
+Principles of Biosystematics.
+(4 h)

+Exploration of the current theoretical and practical approaches to the study of macroevolution in plants and animals.
+Topics include theory and methods on constructing evolutionary trees, sources of data, and cladistic biogeography.
+Kron.

+BIO 640.
+Ecology.
+(4 h)

-640. Ecology.
-(4) Interrelationships among living systems and their environments, structure and dynamics of major ecosystem types, contemporary problems in ecology.
+Interrelationships among living systems and their environments, structure and dynamics of major ecosystem types, contemporary problems in ecology.
+Weigl.

-641. Marine Biology.
-(4) Introduction to the physical, chemical, and biological parameters affecting the distribution of marine organisms.
+BIO 641.
+Marine Biology.
+(3 h)

+Introduction to the physical, chemical, and biological parameters affecting the distribution of marine organisms.

+BIO 641L.
+Marine Biology Lab.
+(1 h)

+Marine biology lab.
+P or C-BIO 641.